TTD Expands Anna Prasadam to 60 Temples: Hygienic, Tasty Meals for Every Devotee

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-Who benefits from the expanded program?
+Who is expected to benefit from the expanded prasadam service?